 De Beers Diamond Jewellery is the retail brand of diamond miner De Beers, and as such, it only works with diamonds.
 This can often make its collections devoid of colour, but the new Lotus line was given a chromatic jolt with coloured diamonds.
 I love the way this ring mixes rough and polished diamonds, as well as different cuts and colours.

 I love discovering gemstones that I’ve never heard of before, and at Couture it was Nirav Modi that allowed me to feel that thrill.
 The gem was a 2.7ct Kornerupine, an electric-green stone.
 It was set into cocktail ring surrounded by large, inversely set white diamonds and dotted with tiny green diamonds.
-As a Scot living in England, I have to go for the eccentric emerald and lacquer Pastorale Anglaise necklace with its tartan Scottish knot.

 The Italian designer has a day job at Richemont as creative director (no small job), but he has also been designing under his own name.
 His latest creations are total glamour, with stones and price tags to match.
 This pink opal and amethyst triple-strand necklace makes me think of a mythical princess from a long-forgotten age.